swiftlang/swift-evolution/process.md

 ## How to propose a change

-* **Check prior proposals**: many ideas come up frequently, and may either be in active discussion on the mailing list, or may have been discussed already and have joined the [Commonly Rejected Proposals](commonly_proposed.md) list.
-Please check the mailing list archives and this list for context before proposing something new.
+* **Check prior proposals**: many ideas come up frequently, and may either be in active discussion on the forums, or may have been discussed already and have joined the [Commonly Rejected Proposals](commonly_proposed.md) list.
+Please [search the forums](https://forums.swift.org/search) for context before proposing something new.
 * **Consider the goals of the upcoming Swift release**: Each major Swift release is focused on a [specific set of goals](README.md) described early in the release cycle.
 When proposing a change to